Esha-Mirza/Esha-Mirza/README.md

 I care about building things that hold up outside a notebook — clean structure, real documentation, and interfaces someone other than me could actually use.
 Right now I'm deepening my grounding in **CNNs and deep learning fundamentals** — convolutions, weights, biases, and activation functions — while continuing to ship production-style projects in Python, scikit-learn, and TensorFlow.

-I'm actively looking for **Machine Learning Engineering and Artificial Intelligence internships and entry-level roles** where I can keep building at that level.
+I'm actively looking for **Machine Learning Engineering internships and entry-level roles** where I can keep building at that level.

 <br/>